Photomontages - The Most Unique Approach to Photography

 Seeing In Different Dimensions

 Single photographs can display an illusion of depth represented in two dimensions.
-By combining photographs into a montage the semblance of a third dimension is exaggerated.
+By combining photographs into a montage the semblance of a third dimension becomes exaggerated.

 Changing location as I make the photos for a montage means the resulting compilation of pictures will be fractured.
 They cannot be simply joined seamlessly as in a typical panorama photograph.